Chart Color Schemes

 Perth (North) - Highgate's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Perth (North) - Highgate has excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is notably high at approximately 61% of the total population (8,222 people), compared to 69.8% in Greater Perth and a national average of 55.3%.
-Mental health issues and asthma are the most prevalent medical conditions, affecting 10.5% and 6.8% of residents respectively.
+Perth (North) - Highgate shows excellent health outcomes with a very low prevalence of common health conditions across all age groups.
+The private health cover rate is notably high at approximately 61% of the total population (8,222 people), compared to 69.8% in Greater Perth and the national average of 55.3%.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 10.5 and 6.8% of residents respectively.

-A significant majority, 75.1%, report being free from medical ailments, slightly higher than the 74.5% across Greater Perth.
+A significant majority, 75.1%, report being free from medical ailments, slightly higher than the 74.5% in Greater Perth.
 The area has a lower proportion of seniors aged 65 and over at 9.9% (1,322 people), compared to 15.1% in Greater Perth.
-Despite this, health outcomes among seniors are strong and largely align with those of the general population.
+Health outcomes among seniors align with those of the general population.

 Frequently Asked Questions - Health